JoshData/python-email-validator/README.md

 a normalized form of the email address (which you should use!) and other information.

-The validator doesn't permit obsoleted forms of email addresses that no one uses anymore even though they are still valid and deliverable, since they will probably give you grief if you're using email for login.
+The validator doesn't, by default, permit obsoleted forms of email addresses that no one uses anymore even though they are still valid and deliverable, since they will probably give you grief if you're using email for login.
 (See later in the document about that.)